Meghanatedla/LLM-ComponentGen/Artifact README.md

-# LLMs for Generation of Architectural Components: An Exploratory Empirical Study in the Serverless World
+# Replication package for: LLMs for Generation of Architectural Components: An Exploratory Empirical Study in the Serverless World

 ### Authors: Shrikara Arun*, Meghana Tedla*, Karthik Vaidhyanathan (* indicates equal contribution)